KAMI911/ansible-role-java-oracle-jdk10/README.md

     java_type: jdk

-Type of Java installer - JDK is: jdk, and Server JRE is: server-jre
+Type of Java installer - JDK is: jdk, and Server JRE is: serverjre

     java_version: 10